DragonsDom/website/details.md

 Has a wood heater.

+## Kitchen

+Has stove with wood / coal heating, also an electric + gas oven.

+We recommend to use bottled water in the electric kettle as the tap water will cause scaling / white residue inside.

 ## Downstairs Flat

 Currently used to store the waste whilst we wait for recycling pickups.
 There is also a room that could be fairly liveable.